Medically Supervised Injecting Room

 For health, legal and other professionals/stakeholders who wish to learn more about the trial and how a medically supervised injecting room operates, the facility has opened for public tours and information sessions.

 Please note tours of the medically supervised injecting room have been cancelled until further notice.
 NRCH is actively monitoring the COVID-19 situation and has taken proactive steps to lower the risk of transmission in our local community, whilst continuing to offer our vital services.
 See more here.

 The medically supervised injecting room is supported by the Victorian Government.

 How to access our services

-In July 2019, the NSP moved to a new building.
 Please enter the new building via Lennox St (see map above).